- Kappy Eaton

 When he’s not working to build the civic infrastructure, he enjoys simpler pursuits: spending time with his wife and two kids, hiking and fishing in the Pacific Northwest, and keeping his family’s Italian culinary tradition alive.

-Lucy Palmersheim, Development and Communications Manager
+Lucy Palmersheim Greenfield, Development & Communications Manager

 Lucy grew up in Gig Harbor, Washington.
 After studying History and Politics at Whitman College, she moved to Portland and began guiding civic engagement nonprofits, helping them find the resources they need to grow.
 As Development Director for the Oregon Bus Project, she helped the youth civic engagement organization greatly expand its operations and grow into multiple states.
 She has also served as a Legislative Advisor in Salem and as Policy Director for citywide campaigns in Portland.